GW200208_222617 as an eccentric black-hole binary merger: properties and astrophysical implications: Astrophysical implications of

 In general, BBHs with $\cos\theta_1 \sim \cos\theta_2$ result in a broader $\chi_{\rm eff}$ distribution.
 The $\chi_{\rm eff}$ distribution from such sources is less strongly peaked around zero compared to cases where the spins are randomly oriented with respect to one another (as expected in spherically-symmetric star clusters).
 More details on this argument are provided in a dedicated paper~\citep{Stegmann:2025shr}.

 The mass ratio distribution of specifically eccentric tertiary-driven BBH mergers remains largely unexplored.
 However, field triples are generally expected to produce lower ($q = m_2 / m_1 < 1$) mass ratio BBH mergers like \event more efficiently than isolated BBH mergers can.
-For instance, Ref.~\cite{Martinez2022} finds about an order of magnitude more detectable mergers at $q\sim0.5$, roughly the mass ratio of \event, from ZKL-driven BBH mergers in triples than in non-ZKL-driven BBH mergers.
+For instance, Ref.~\cite{Martinez2022} finds about an order of magnitude more detectable mergers at $q\sim0.5$ from ZKL-driven BBH mergers in triples than in non-ZKL-driven BBH mergers.
+From, e.g., Refs.~\citep{Martinez2022, Dorozsmai2025}, more than $90\%$ of tertiary-driven BBH mergers have $q > 0.3$, and from Ref. \citep{Stegmann:2025shr}, more than $90\%$ of detectably-eccentric mergers from triples have $|\chi_\mathrm{eff}| < 0.5$.
+The posterior distributions on \event from NG+ and IRS+ have $83\%$ and $94\%$ support in this region, respectively.

-Ref.~\cite{Liu2019} studied the formation of highly-eccentric compact object mergers by focusing on a fiducial BBH merger with $m_1=30\,\rm M_\odot$ and $m_2=20\,\rm M_\odot$ (so $q\simeq 0.66$, similar to that inferred for \event, but with higher component masses) and a fiducial neutron-star black-hole merger with the same $m_1$ but $m_2=1.4\,\rm M_\odot$ (so $q\simeq 0.05$), and found that more than twice as many neutron-star black-hole mergers form with $e_{p,10}$ compared to BBHs.
+Ref.~\cite{Liu2019} studied the formation of highly-eccentric compact object mergers by focusing on a fiducial BBH merger with $m_1=30\,\rm M_\odot$ and $m_2=20\,\rm M_\odot$ (so $q\simeq 0.66$, consistent with that inferred for \event, but with higher component masses) and a fiducial neutron-star black-hole merger with the same $m_1$ but $m_2=1.4\,\rm M_\odot$ (so $q\simeq 0.05$), and found that more than twice as many neutron-star black-hole mergers form with $e_{p,10}$ compared to BBHs.
 We therefore speculate that there could be a preference for eccentric mergers with a more unequal mass ratios from field triples.
-The recent claim of eccentricity detected in neutron star-black hole merger GW200105 \citep{2025arXiv250315393M,planas2025} may indeed imply a significant contribution to the compact-object merger population from field triples \citep{StegmannKlencki2025}, of which \event could be another example.
+The recent claim of eccentricity detected in neutron star-black hole merger GW200105 \citep{2025arXiv250315393M,2025arXiv250601760D} may indeed imply a significant contribution to the compact-object merger population from field triples \citep{StegmannKlencki2025}, of which \event could be another example.